Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Монгол Кирилл үсэг mongol kirill üseg Mongolian cyrillic alphabet Кирилл цагаан толгой kirill tsagaan tolgoi Mongolian cyrillic alphabet

 In the Mongolian People's Republic (Outer Mongolia), the traditional script was replaced by a Cyrillic orthography since the early 1940s, as a result of the spreading of Russian influence following the expansion of Russian Empire and the subsequent Soviet Union.
-Its introduction is credited with an increase in the literacy rate from 17.3% to 73.5% between 1941 and 1950.wm
+Its introduction is credited with an increase in the literacy rate from 17.3% to 73.5% between 1941 and 1950.8

 Source: Wikipedia.